JavIregui/Orange-Ambient/README.md

-# Smooth
+# Orange Ammbient
-Smooth Website
+Orange Ambient Website

 ### Briefing

-We are a company that researches new ways to share your videos by combining artificial intelligence with ease of use.
+We are a company that makes long-lasting bycicle with an emphasis on sustainabilty.
-Our main product is an app that you can use offline and implements our cloud technology.
-Our target audience is women.
-We want to convey a sense of eagerness, while at the same time being agreeable.
+Our target audience is seniors.
+We want to convey a sense of security, while at the same time being down-to-earth.

-You must create a website that will mainly show a list of the company's products.
-The goal is to increase search rankings.
+You must create a website that will mainly make it easv to contact the compan.
-Besides the landing page, the website will need a about page, shop page and a blog.
-The landing page should have a About the Team section.
-There should be a call to action to get users to order a free sample.
-They would prefer a minimal design, and would like you to use the brand color, which is grey.
+The goal is to emphasize the brand's values.
+Besides the landing page, the website will need a information page, shop page and a blog.
+The landing page should have a Our Values section.
+There should be a call to action to get users to call for more information.
+They would prefer a trendy design, and would like you to use the brand color, which is green.
 Take into account the client's preferences and values.